 Why join?
 If you are working in the commercial building industry in Connecticut, a membership in the Associated General Contractors of Connecticut (the building division of the Connecticut Construction Industries Association) is a must.
 An AGC/CT Membership entitles your organization to a wealth of information and benefits which includes automatic enrollment into the CCIA and the AGC of America.
 Read more our membership benefits and services and how to apply.

-AGC of Connecticut members throughout the year to create a better business climate for the construction industry in Connecticut.
-Highlights include:
+AGC of Connecticut members meet throughout the year to create a better business climate for the construction industry in Connecticut.
+Events include:

 For a full list of these events and the AGC/CT Executive Committee and Board of Directors meetings, visit our calendar of events.